 After testing and deliberation, we finally came to an end of our Titan SCR2 N-120 review.
 As a compact point-of-use water heater, this unit has its merits as it is very efficient at its job.
 The negative comes in the form of the water heater not being a good solution for cold climates, especially with the reports from users of circuits overheating.

-We would recommend using this model as a primary support for a single bathroom, with multiple fixtures in a warm climate.
+We would recommend using this model as for primary support for a single bathroom, with multiple fixtures in a warm climate.
 But if your situation differs from that, then you would be advised to look further for a better-suited water heating solution.
 We hope we have provided you with all of the information that you need.

 If there are any unanswered questions about this model, feel free to leave a message in our comments section.